Second Passports

 You also lose the ability to use that money for more profitable investments.

-And lastly, St. Lucia’s program is still quite young.
+And lastly, St. Lucia’s program is still relatively young.
 We’d like to see a longer track record before recommending it to clients.

 Grenada